Promoting Fundamental British Values

 In school we promote the importance of democracy through:

-1. The free and fair electoral process for leadership positions on our five pupil committees (Goldsborough) and School Council (Sicklinghall).
+1. The free and fair electoral process for leadership positions for School Council, Prefect and Ambassador positions.

-4. Pupils develop their debating skills on key moral topics at the age appropriate level.
+4. Pupils develop their debating skills on key moral topics at an age appropriate level.

 Rule of Law